mattbarb/DarkHorses-Masters-Workers/docs/enrichment/ENRICHMENT_ARCHITECTURE.md

 │ /v1/owners/{id}/analysis/*                              │
 │ /v1/horses/{id}/analysis/*                              │
 │ ├─ Status: ⏸️ NOT STORED                               │
-│ ├─ Reason: Can calculate locally from ra_runners        │
+│ ├─ Reason: Can calculate locally from ra_mst_runners        │
 │ ├─ Use case: On-demand queries only                     │
 │ └─ Savings: 10,000s of API calls                        │
 └─────────────────────────────────────────────────────────┘